comfuzzle/Comfuzzle/README.md

 -  - im chaotic when happy [ i mean by this is i will say random things so if its bad things pls ignore ]

--  - emotiononally unstable and a cry baby > easily sad
+-  - emotiononally unstable and a cry baby . easily cries / get hurt

 -  - freaky at times randomly [ pls tell if uncomfortable my jokes are sometimes freaky so pls tell me and i will stop! ]